Read. Take a deep breath. Read again. Keep breathing, think about this.

 The interesting thing is that a lot of this push back is unconscious.
 People may tell you that change is needed and that, rationally, all makes sense.
 There is no question about it.
 It is survival, and competitive advantage, and innovation, and…

 But their behaviours may be inconsistent.
 If you see delay tactics, recycling of arguments, looking for external validations of ideas or calling the powerful goddess Readiness (readiness is a red herring; no revolution has ever started when everybody was ready; readiness is a post-hoc state/fallacy for people who are doing something neat and others say they do because they were ready; sorry, this is a completely different conversation), then you are probably seeing ‘the system preventing itself from solving the problems created by itself’.

 You can also call in other red herrings to the rescue, such as the ‘people are resistant to change’ (usually attributed to others, not to yourself).

-There are a few ‘geographical choices’, but two are definitely the ones more prominent on the table.
+There are a few ‘geographical choices’, but two are definitely the more prominent ones on the table.

 When I say ‘edge’ or ‘peripheral’ I don’t mean small or insignificant.
-I mean not having an extraordinary dependence from The Full Core, central corporate operation and functions, which by their size and position in the company are bound to take their time in Jamesian style: ‘their relationship consisted in deciding if it existed’.
+I mean not having an extraordinary dependence on The Full Core, central corporate operation and functions, which by their size and position in the company are bound to take their time in Jamesian style: ‘their relationship consisted in deciding if it existed’.
 Read: talking a lot to each other until they are ‘ready’.

 Edge starts, edge wins, the core is very surprised and endorse, the core wants ‘that’.
 Usually this strategy wins.